Organ (album)

-Organ is the debut studio album by British drum n bass producer Dimension, released in March 2021.
+Organ is the debut studio album by British drum and bass DJ and record producer Dimension, released in March 2021.
 The album was a commercial success in New Zealand, reaching number six.

 Production

 Dimension decided to release a formal studio album, as he felt more self-assured as a musician, and to create a work that delves deeper into his musical sound.
 At the time of release, nine of the album's 17 tracks were released as singles.